NavneetMalva/java-hub/JavaCodingPractice/src/collections/collections.md

 ## ArrayList

 * ArrayList and Vector classes implements RandomAccess interface so that we can access any Random element with the same speed.
-* Hence if our frequent operation is retrieval operation then ArrayList is the best choice.
+* Hence, if our frequent operation is retrieval operation then ArrayList is the best choice.
-* ArrayList is best choice if our frequent operation is retrieval operation (Because ArrayList implements  RandomAccessinterfaces)
+* ArrayList is the best choice if our frequent operation is retrieval operation (Because ArrayList implements  RandomAccessInterfaces)
 * ArrayList is the worst choice if our frequent operation is insertion or deletion in the middle (Because several shift operation are require)

 Note :